 The Richmond and Kingston ME Group Committee invites you to its Annual General Meeting, on Saturday, 29 October at 2.30pm.

 We are very fortunate to have as our guest speaker Hannah Clifton.
 Hannah is Chair of the ME Trust.
 She had severe ME for 12 years, recovered, and since then has dedicated herself to work for people with ME.
 We hope very much that you might be able to come along to hear her speak.
+There will be plenty of time for informal socialising after Hannah’s speech and AGM business.

 Public Transport: The 33, 281 and 481 routes stop in Stanley Road; alight at the Fulwell Bus Garage stop.
 Please note that these stops are a couple of hundred yards from the venue.
 The nearest railway stations are Fulwell and Teddington.
 Both are quite a distance away, and there is no wheelchair access at Fulwell.
 Please contact us at firstname.lastname@example.org or leave a message on 07984 860 309 if you require transport from Teddington station.